 In Minnesota, both spouses must consent to sell marital property like a home.
 This is true even if only one spouse’s name is on the deed.

 For example, if your name isn’t on the deed, but you live in the home as husband and wife, you still have equal rights.
-Your husband cannot sell or mortgage the home without your written permission.
+Your husband cannot sell or mortgage the house without your written permission, as stipulated in Minnesota Statutes § 507.02

 However, if the home is considered separate property owned before marriage or received as a gift, your spouse may be able to sell without consent.
-But get legal advice first.
+In this matter, seeking legal advice is essential as lawyers are more knowledgeable regarding this matter, ensuring that your rights and interests are protected.

 Does It Matter Who’s on the Property Title?

 This demonstrates how the specifics of your mortgage and title impact selling rights between spouses.
-Consulting real estate and family law attorneys can provide guidance on your rights in these situations.
+Consulting family law attorneys in Minnesota can provide guidance on your rights in these situations.

-Can a Husband Force the Sale of Jointly Owned Property?
+Can a Husband Force the Sale of Jointly Owned Property in Minnesota?

 If a home is jointly owned in Minnesota, neither spouse can force the sale without the other’s consent.
 However, a husband could legally partition the property if his wife refuses to sell.

-The court would then determine if partitioning or selling the home is appropriate based on factors like:
+The court would then determine if partitioning or selling the home is appropriate based on factors such as:

 - Each spouse’s percentage of ownership